uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-progression/leaping-to-head-of-department.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>Now 4 years into my teaching career, I haven’t looked back – I was head of year 18 months after qualifying as a teacher, and a year later promoted to head of department.
+                    <strong class="quote-block__content">Now 4 years into my teaching career, I haven’t looked back – I was head of year 18 months after qualifying as a teacher, and a year later promoted to head of department.
-<span class="icon-quote quote-close"></span></h1>
+<span class="icon-quote quote-close"></span></strong>
            </div>
                <p>I was working away a lot and spending less and less time with my family.
 This was another reason I decided to investigate a career in teaching.
 	</p>